A Spicy Perspective

 Yet, I’ve never seen an apple pie disappear as fast as this one!

-The extra pop of vibrant raspberry flavor from fresh Driscoll’s Raspberries makes this raspberry apple pie recipe the shining beacon of fruity bliss at any holiday event.
+The extra pop of vibrant raspberry flavor from fresh Driscoll’s Raspberries makes this raspberry pie recipe with apples the shining beacon of fruity bliss at any holiday event.

 I started my Raspberry Apple Pie much like I would have started any apple pie.
 I made my pie crust and gingerly placed one piece in a large deep-dish pie pan.